Trump administration opens antisemitism investigations at 5 universities, including Columbia and Berkeley

 The department said its investigations were “in response to the explosion of antisemitism on American campuses following the Hamas massacre of Israeli civilians on Oct.
 7, 2023.”

-The Department of Education is joining at least two other federal departments, Justice and Health and Human Services, to form a new antisemitism task force under Trump whose first priority is “to root out anti-Semitic harassment in schools and on college campuses.”
+The Department of Education will is joining at least two other federal departments, Justice and Health and Human Services, to form a new antisemitism task force under Trump whose first priority is “to root out anti-Semitic harassment in schools and on college campuses.”
 Trump and his allies have previously suggested he could try to dissolve the education department and move campus antisemitism enforcement to the justice department instead.

 The Anti-Defamation League and American Jewish Committee both applauded the task force’s creation.

 All five schools facing new investigations already had Title VI investigations opened against them under the Biden administration since Oct.
-7. One, Northwestern, had already reached a resolution agreement, and another, Berkeley, had a case opened and later dropped — possibly owing to overlapping lawsuits filed against the school.
+7. One, Northwestern, had already reached a resolution agreement, and another, Berkeley, had a case opened and later dropped — owing to an overlapping lawsuit filed against the school.
 The other three have active investigations, and Columbia has two.
 Dozens more Title VI investigations remain active, holdovers from the Biden era or earlier.

 It was not immediately clear what allegations triggered the new investigations.
 The department’s press office did not immediately respond to a request for clarification.
 In the release, Craig Trainor, the acting assistant secretary for civil rights, denounced Biden-era agreements with schools as “toothless,” though it’s unclear if he would have the power to reopen them.